hiuhongyung/Deno_Learning_Journey/README.md

 - APIs like REST AND GRAPHql APIs

 There are numerous updates and improvements and lets start to explore it now!

+##What kind of Web App do we want to Build?
+1. APIs (provides endpoints which return json file — data) -> require standalone frontend app
+2. Server-side rendered view (HTML element)